BRAZILIAN GIANT RHUBARB

 The leaves bear some some similarities to those of : Butterbur, but are far larger.

 It is native to Brazil, but is grown in the UK as a garden plant, mainly for big gardens such as parks, in which setting you are much more likely to see it.
-When planted in the UK, it does spread a little, but does not behave rampantly like it does in its native country, where it is in places out of control!
-Little else can take root under the darkness cast by its enormous leaves.
+When planted in the UK, it does spread a little, but does not behave rampantly like it does in its native country, where in places is out of control!
+Little else can take root under the darkness cast by its enormous leaves, so it has no competition.
+The leaf stalks are hollow (on probably both species, so have no diagnostic value).
+The seeds are fertile but the plant hardly naturalises at all, and if found, is almost certainly planted (whereas Chilean Giant-Rhubarb, although similarly often planted, does escape and is naturalized into the wild).

 Distribution